EncoreDigitalGroup/filament-helpers/README.md

 composer require encoredigitalgroup/filament-helpers
 ```

+### Preparing for Filament v4

+Filament v4 support will be added to this package shortly after Filament v4 has reached it's first stable release.
+Preliminary Filament v4 support may be added
+in a feature branch prior to the first stable release of Filament v4.
+Usage of this feature branch in production code is discouraged.

 ### Upgrading to v2

 The only change between v1 and v2 is a slight namespace change. v1 used `EncoreDigitalGroup\FilamentHelpers`. v2 now uses `EncoreDigitalGroup\Filament\Helpers`.
 This